Kub3rn3tesofficial/community/sig-network/api-extensions-best-practices.md

 It is sometimes desireable to build new networking features as [CRDs] rather than [in-tree].
 Reasons may include (but aren't limited to):

-* A desire to be free of lockstep with the [KEP] process
+* A need to move at a different pace than the core project
 * Experimentation and highly iterative development
 * The feature is useful to multiple parties, but is niche
 * the API doesn't or can't have a default implementation in core